-Due to its specific geographical location and geomorphological features, as well as the high degree of urbanization, the Kaštel Kambelovac pilot location is sensitive to various natural disasters.
-The analyses have shown that it is located in an area that is exposed to a high risk of floods caused by extremely high ocean waves.
-The main factors of exposure include the following: high population density, unplanned construction, and historic sites that have not been built in such a way that they are protected against floods caused by extremely high ocean waves.
-Due to the configuration of the field and the lack of spatial planning in the event of disasters caused by extremely high ocean waves, human lives are significantly endangered.
-Extremely high ocean waves cause damage to transport, water and municipal, electricity and telecommunications infrastructure, which makes crisis situations even more challenging.
-It follows from the above that the first goal is to create a framework for effective infrastructure management and spatial planning.
+Due to its specific geographical location, geomorphological, hydrological and other features, as well as the high degree of urbanization, the Kaštel Kambelovac pilot location is sensitive to various natural disasters.
+The analyses have shown that it is located in an area that is exposed to combined risks.
+The main factors of exposure include the following: high population density, unplanned construction, and historic sites that have not been built in such a way that they are protected against combined risks.
+Due to the configuration of the field and the lack of spatial planning in the event of disasters caused by combined risks, human lives are significantly endangered.
+The combination of earthquakes and floods causes damage to transport, water and municipal, electricity and telecommunications infrastructure, which makes crisis situations even more challenging.
+Therefore, the first goal is to create a framework for effective infrastructure management and spatial planning.